-Do you want to go camping with your dog and not have any problems?
+Do you want to go camping with dogs and not have any problems?

-More and more people, nature lovers, are deciding to go camping with your dog and do routes and outdoor activities.
-If you are one of them, make it a great experience for you and your pet following these TIPS.
+More and more people, nature lovers, are deciding to go camping with dogs and do routes and outdoor activities.
+If you are one of them, make it a great experience for you and your pet by following these TIPS.

 What to consider before going on a trip with your dog?

 A mountain campsite is an ideal destination for four-legged adventurers.

 What makes a campsite a paradise for dogs?

 Altogether, Breathing fresh air, exploring new routes, and immersing yourself in nature are just some of the advantages of traveling to the Picos de Europa National Park.
 But for your holiday to be complete, Can’t you leave your walking companion behind?

 Independence, freedom, and accessibility to a multitude of routes are features that camping el Cares offers to make your experience unforgettable.